linki/etherdelta-go/README.md

 $ go run main.go --endpoint "https://mainnet.infura.io" \
     --token "0x27d...488" --owner "0x585...828C" --private-key "d4c...7b3"
 ```

-When using [EtherDelta](https://etherdelta.com/) (a decentralized exchange based on smart contracts) a user deposits funds from her own address into a pool that can be accessed by EtherDelta for executing trades.
-Later the user withdraws any funds from the pool back to her own address.
-Often there's a tiny amount left in the pool which is tedious to withdraw manually.

 `etherdelta-go` to the rescue; the above command will withdraw any remaining deposited funds back to the owner for a given token.
 It takes the following arguments:
 * an RPC endpoint to interact with the Ethereum blockchain (you can run your own Ethereum node or connect to one provided by [Infura](https://infura.io/) free of charge)